 Interior of the Sainte-Chapelle

-The Sainte-Chapelle is considered among the greatest Gothic masterpieces of the Christendom with the richest decoration found inside.
-The shrine is famous for housing an exceptional collections of 13th century stained-glass.
+The Sainte-Chapelle is considered among the greatest Gothic masterpieces of Christendom with the richest decoration found inside.
+The shrine is famous for housing an exceptional collection of 13th-century stained glass.

 The Sainte-Chapelle consists of two superimposed sanctuaries: the Lower Chapel and the Upper Chapel.

 This was the place of worship for the palace staff and the King’s household.

 The nave has four bays and underlined ribs with red stripes.
 The vaults are decorated with golden fleur-de-lys, the royal symbol.